OperatorJack/Vampyr-Vampirism-Expanded/Vampyr/Vampyr - readme.md

   - New VFX by Kurp
   - Using stencil properties to project burning VFX onto vampires.
+  - Sun Damage now takes into account the amount of skin that is exposed on the vampire.
+Cover up!
+Absolute full coverage can negate sun damage.
+  - Sun Damage now takes into account the amount of shade the vampire is in.
+Particularly, if will consider the amount of cloud coverage and glare present in the current weather.
+If the weather is transitioning, it will use values from the current and next weather.
+This is based on the vanilla sun damage formula.

 - Transfusion
   - Added in Melchior's new Blood Transfuser assets.
 Not configured yet.